rtasalem/hapi-pg-docker/DOCS.md

     const insertQuery = `insert into inbox (content) values (${message.body.content})` await client.query(insertQuery)
 ```
 Something to just take note of for future reference.
+The same set-up will be applied to the `send-message-to-topic.js` file at a later point (ran into some issues where the topic/subscription/connection string was not being recognised by Service Bus, may need to create a new table to save topic messages into?).